Baie-D'Urfé: Overview

 Baie-D'Urfé is largely a "bedroom community" that extends from Autoroute 40 to Lac Saint-Louis.
 It is composed of both a residential and industrial sector.
 The residential sector is characterized by a wide range of house types and sizes, all based on spacious lots.
 The residential section of the municipality has retained a rural charm, accentuated by its lack of sidewalks and limited commercial activity.
 It is a favourite spot for boaters, who use either the local yacht or boat clubs.
 The community is within the part of the Island of Montreal locally referred to as the West Island.
 North of Autoroute 20 and the CN and CP railway lines lies a modest-sized industrial park.
 The industrial park, covering approximately a third of the town's land area, is somewhat isolated from the rest of the town, features its own off-hours security patrol, and is home to a number of large industrial firms' operations.

 The town's active community members participate in many of the town's associated or private clubs, including the Baie-D'Urfé Curling Club.
 It competes with a few other suburbs for top spot in the rankings of highest average household incomes in Canada.
 The median income for a household in Baie-D'Urfé was $128,611, and the median income for a family was $194,335.
 Males had an average income of $112,882, compared to $62,245 for females.

 Demographics

+According to the Office québécois de la langue française, Baie-D'Urfé has been officially recognized as a bilingual municipality since 2005-11-02.